Lijiang: Cuisine

-Crossing-the-Bridge Noodles is a rice noodle soup from the Yunnan province, it has over 100 years of history.
+Crossing-the-Bridge Noodles is a rice noodle soup from Yunnan province, it has over 100 years of history.
 The dish is served with a large bowl of boiling hot broth and the soup ingredients.
 The soup is made with chicken, pork bone and seasoning, such as Chinese star anise and ginger.
 Also, using a layer of chicken fat to insulate the soup and therefore keep it warm for longer.